The interface of brain, mind and culture - the interaction between biology, philosophy and culture, with an evolving arc of spiralling complexities.

 Democracy evolved over a period of over 400 years in western Europe.
 It was the culmination of a long process of churning and evolution.
 The western nations’ reliance on a mode of analytical and logical thinking, the bedrock of rational decision-making based upon freedom of speech that is an essential pre-requisite of democratic thinking, is as much a product of what preceded this way of thinking.
 What preceded was of course the excesses of the Church with its abuse of authority, suppression of scientific and rational though linked with denial of individuality.
 India has not yet been able to, or rather its political leaders have not allowed the nation to lift itself above the regressive and emotive pull of religion, the use and abuse of caste and religious background for vote-bank politics and the overbearing reliance on populist and quick-fix measures as opposed to logical and analytical approach to managing governance.
 It needs to traverse a similar process of self-reflection as a nation that many western European nations did in the 13th to 17th centuries which led to emergence of the philosophy of science and the age of industrial revolution to really accelerate the process of democracy.

-This process in Europe involved sequentially the ages of renaissance, reformation, rationalism and revolution.
-These stages ultimately broke the stranglehold that ancient and regressive religious thoughts had over people as the predominant mode of determining social realities and manage societies.
-The change in mindsets was not limited just to enlightened leaders but their subjects too.
 The period of renaissance was the first stage of breaking this stranglehold.
 It involved a critical analysis of the religious scriptures and a retelling of the natural order, a viewing of ‘reality’ through the prism of logic; a renaissance of thought.
 Indeed Nico Machiavelli, the Italian Chanakya, who was credited with writing probably the first treatise on politicking, reportedly said that all his wisdom was a retelling of old knowledge and wisdom contained within the Greek classics.

 Renaissance was followed by reformation of the church.
 Those choked by the puritanical and abusive control of the church broke free and various movements facilitated this, leading ultimately a separation of spiritual realm from political field.
 Religion became more a personal matter and not an over-riding gear on matters of governance of states.